LinuxForHealth/health-patterns/microservices/deid/README.md

 ## Usage

 The service listens on port 8080.
+Configs tell the deid service which fields to deidentify;

-> TODO: Add explanation of configs, where to find examples, how to use
+the default config can be found at `/src/main/resources/de-id-config.json`.

 | Action | Method | Endpoint | Body | Parameters | Returns on Success |
 |:------:|:------:|:---------|:----:|:-----------|:-------:|